An0n1mity/RRGPy/README.md

     python rrg_indicator.py

 The script will generate a scatter plot with the JdK RS Ratio on the x-axis and JdK RS Momentum on the y-axis, as well as a table with the current status of each ticker based on their position in the plot.
-You can interact with the plot by clicking on the markers to display their ticker name and value.
+You can change the ticker by clicking on it in the table.